 - Add the salt and baking soda and beat to blend into the mixture.
 Add the flour and the oats and blend just until the mixture comes together and no flour is visible.
 Add the chocolate chunks and pecans and fold them in by hand.
 Place the pumpkin butter in the bowl and fold in only 4-5 times to leave streaks running through the cookie dough.

 - Portion the cookies out on to the prepared baking sheets into 2 tablespoon size balls and bake for 18-20 minutes until golden brown.
 Press a chunk of chocolate into the top of each before baking for the melted chocolate effect on top.

+The size of the cookies can be adjusted larger or smaller to your liking, just know that the baking time may change, these are a soft cookie, so you almost have to overtake them the slightest bit.
 Also, be sure to let the cookies fully cool on the pan before trying to remove them.
 The chocolate and pumpkin butter makes them very gooey, and they will stick and lose their centers if you try to remove them too soon.
 Use a spatula to carefully get them off the tray.

 More Pumpkin Goodness!